-When it comes to the manufacturing process – for any product- there will be a finely-honed process to follow.
-Part of this process will include how to avoid damage to components as they are handled, and reduce the risk of any injuries to the people working in the facility as well.
-For some products these risks as quite low, but in other settings – like the manufacture of electronic components and devices, the risks are much, much higher.
-So, what can you do to avoid those issues, and control the environment to reduce the risk of damage and injury in a consistent way?
+When it comes to the electronics manufacturing process – for any product- there will be a finely-honed process to follow.
+Part of this will include avoiding component damage as they are handled, and reduce the risk of injuries to employees.
+For some products these risks as quite low.
+However, in other settings – like the manufacture of electronic components and devices, the risks are much higher.
+Learn what you can do to control the environment to reduce the risk of damage and injury.

 In all electronic manufacturing facilities, reducing the risk of electrostatic discharge (or ESD) is a priority.
-It’s an essential step to avoid damage to the sensitive components and production equipment – not to mention the people working in the facility as well!
+It’s an essential step to avoid damage to the sensitive components and production equipment.

 Electrostatic discharge is the sudden flow of electricity between two electrically charged objects.
-It can be caused by contact, an electrical short, dielectric breakdown, or a drop in humidity levels in the environment.
+This is caused by contact, an electrical short, dielectric breakdown, or a drop in humidity levels.

 They will typically occur in manufacturing when the air humidity drops below a certain, critical value.
 Workplaces and other indoor environments with low relative humidity (RH) are particularly prone to ESD, since there is less moisture vapour in the air.
 Normally, the airborne moisture would help the static electricity to dissipate without an issue – minimising the risk of ESD.
 If there’s not enough water vapour in the air, then electricity will accumulate in ‘pockets’, which will discharge when an object of opposite charge is nearby.
 None of which is very good for electrical manufacturing!

 The Impact of Humidity Control